zyebytevt/zyeware/README.md

 ## What can it do?

-Not much currently.
+A few things.
 It supports a Virtual File System with high moddability, various rendering functionalities (where 2D is rendered with batching), audio of course, and has a quite well integrated Entity Component System structure on top of it.
 Available backends are currently OpenGL (with SDL) and OpenAL.

 ## Games created with ZyeWare